Why You Should Avoid Plyometric Exercises As A New Mom

 But as a new mom their not practical nor are they actually safe.
 In fact, for any of the above goals there are far, far better options.

 You may have noticed as a mom that your body is a bit different than it was before you were pregnant.
 It could be bigger, looser, squishier, smaller etc. Regardless, it’s different.
 And it should be!
 You just spent nine long months growing life inside you and accommodating the space of another human.
+First things first you should check in with a pelvic floor physio (here’s why) to ensure you don’t need to strengthen internally first also.

 And between pregnancy and birth itself your body has adjusted, adapted and changed (not for the worse don’t worry!).
 This change however, if part of the reason that plyometrics are unsafe for new moms.